Byont-Ventures/hackathon/backend/README.md

 Besides the obvious ones, such as not exceeding set mint amounts, these checks have come into place after the absence of these checks has led to abuse.
 In a lot of NFT contracts, a large chunk of the whole supply has been minted by "bots" (most of the time, but not always, other smart contracts) owned by people with a lot of money (whales).
 The goal of these people is often to own a large chunk of the NFTs to manipulate the price or sell them for a significant profit if the NFTs are deemed valuable.

-> **Note**: Bots are not always smart contracts; sometimes, it is just an [externally owned account + program](https://ethereum.stackexchange.com/questions/94410/why-contract-are-used-for-bot-purpose-instead-of-use-their-eth-address-directly).
+> **Note:** Bots are not always smart contracts; sometimes, it is just an [externally owned account + program](https://ethereum.stackexchange.com/questions/94410/why-contract-are-used-for-bot-purpose-instead-of-use-their-eth-address-directly).

 This complexity is merely the Tip of the iceberg.
 Security in the NFT space and crypto, in general, is a giant rabbit hole, mainly beyond the scope of these challenges.